posit-dev/shiny-vscode/assistant-prompts/python_chat_shiny_examples.md

     messages=["Hello!
 How can I help you today?"],
 )
 chat.ui()

-# Store chat state in the url when an "assistant" response occurs
-chat.enable_bookmarking(chat_client, bookmark_store="url")

 # Define a callback to run when the user submits a message